 As a co-author of House Bill 3, Rep. Cyrier helped to pass $4.5 billion for transformational new investments in public education, $2 billion to increase teacher compensation, and $200 million for school safety improvements.
 He also worked to honor the promises made to our retired educators by co-sponsoring Senate Bill 12, which increases the state’s contribution to the Teacher Retirement System and provides retirees with a supplemental payment.

 As Chairman of the committee charged with overseeing state parks, historical sites, culture and tourism, Cyrier led the effort to pass SB 26 and SJR 24 through the Texas House.
 This legislation places a constitutional amendment, Proposition 5, on the ballot this November to secure a reliable, long-term funding source for our state parks and historical sites by dedicating existing state revenue for their care and maintenance.

 “For too long, state lawmakers have entrusted the hardworking leaders and personnel of our state parks system with a very important job but not given them the resources they need to accomplish it.
 This amendment will change that and provide the funding system necessary to preserve these natural treasures for future generations,” said Cyrier.

 John and his wife, Rachelle, live on their ranch just outside of Lockhart, and are members of the Texas and Southwestern Cattle Raisers Association and Texas Farm Bureau.
 John is also a lifetime member of the Texas Wildlife Association and holds a lifetime license with Texas Parks and Wildlife Department.
-He is managing director of a commercial construction company, an avid pilot, and Captain in the Texas State Guard.
+He is an avid pilot, Captain in the Texas State Guard, and formerly the managing director of a commercial construction company.
 John is a graduate of Texas A&M University, where he served as Commander of the Fightin’ Texas Aggie Band.